arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ## Conclusion

 You have now set an Opta™ using PLC IDE and successfully connected to the Arduino IoT Cloud platform.
 You learned how these tools integrate and can be used to create a simple interface allowing you to oversee Opta™ device's status.
-With this, you are now more familiar with the PLC IDE and Arduino IoT Cloud environment.
+Now you are now more familiar with the PLC IDE and Arduino IoT Cloud environment, being capable of creating advanced HMI interfaces that can be used to control and monitor your Industrial Arduino Pro devices.

 ### Next Steps

 As you progress, feel free to delve into the vast Arduino ecosystem.
-It will encourage you to utilize an array of libraries and hardware enhancements to construct robust, secure, and interconnected industrial solutions with Opta™.
-For a deeper understanding of its software and hardware characteristics, consider reviewing our beginner's guide to Opta™ [here](https://docs.arduino.cc/tutorials/opta/getting-started).
+It will encourage you to utilize an array of libraries and hardware enhancements to construct robust, secure, and interconnected industrial solutions with the Arduino Pro products.
+For a deeper understanding of the Arduino PLC IDE, consider reviewing the [available tutorials.](https://docs.arduino.cc/software/plc-ide).

 ## Support